SouthernMethodistUniversity/coding/sections/command-line.md

 And yes, "the command line" is also laden with masculine and military metaphors, which is reflective of the history of computing and programming.

-* As Wendy Hui Kyong Chun discusses in ["On Software, or the Persistence of Visual Knowledge" (2004)](https://core.ac.uk/display/161652131), almost all computers (as in human comput-ers) in the US during World War II were young women.
-Human computers received commands from analysts--predominantly men with the military--that they then had to interpret and act upon the machine.
+* As Wendy Hui Kyong Chun discusses in ["On Software, or the Persistence of Visual Knowledge," (2004)](https://core.ac.uk/display/161652131) almost all computers (as in human comput-ers) in the US during World War II were young women.
+Human computers received commands from analysts &#8212; predominantly men with the military &#8212; that they then had to interpret and act upon the machine.
 As Chun argues, "computation depends on 'yes, sir' in response to short declarative sentences and imperatives that are in essence commands ...
 The command line is a mere operating system (OS) simulation" (page 34).
 The command line (of computers today) receives these commands as text that is typed in.

 * These repositories we are using for our lessons additionally have a lot of racialized terms.
 [See 'Ditch These Racist Terms From Your Tech Vocabulary.'](https://lifehacker.com/ditch-these-racist-terms-from-your-tech-vocabulary-1844041452)